teorth/equational_theories/CONTRIBUTING.md

 Contributions in programming languages other than Lean are very welcome; the code for such contributions can be placed in [this directory](scripts).
 It would probably be a good idea to announce such scripts on the [Zulip channel](https://leanprover.zulipchat.com/#narrow/stream/458659-Equational) for feedback and review.

+When PR'ing a new script, consider also adding a brief link and description to the script in the README.md file under "Scripts", according to the main language of the script.

 ## Data

 Output from code that is not Lean proofs (or `conjecture` claims in Lean) can be placed in the [data directory](data).